dialohq/ocaml-grpc/examples/routeguide-tutorial.md

 ### Implementing RouteGuide

-As you can see, our server uses the `Service` module from `Grpc_lwt` to build up a service implementation.
+As you can see, our server uses the `Service` module from `Grpc_eio` to build up a service implementation.
 The individual service functions from our proto definition are implemented using `add_rpc` with matching names and rpc types, which must match the `route_guide.proto` definitions.

 <!-- $MDX include,file=routeguide/src/server.ml,part=server-grpc -->